Frequently Asked Questions

 A:The Automotive Anti-Counterfeiting Council, also known as A2C2, is a collaboration of North American automakers working to identify and stop the proliferation of counterfeit automotive parts in the North American market.

-A:Using recent data from the Organisation for Economic Co-operation and Development (OECD), the estimated financial impact of counterfeit auto parts entering the U.S. exceeds $1 billion for A2C2 members.
+A:Using recent data from the U.S. Commerce Department and the Organisation for Economic Co-operation and Development (OECD), the estimated financial impact of counterfeit auto parts entering the U.S. exceeds $3 billion for A2C2 members.

 A:A2C2 believes the counterfeit auto parts problem has been growing for several years.
 U.S. Customs and Border Protection statistics show the number of intellectual property rights seizures of all types rose from 14,841 in 2009 to 27,599 in 2019, an increase of 86 percent, while the domestic value of those seizures jumped from $260.7 million to $1.56 billion, an increase of 497 percent.